Here are 7 practices focused on creating the right environment for motivating employees to go above and beyond.

 These questions can give you a sense of what your team wants – and so you can better align that wanting with the observable behavior you’d like to see different.

 Eager for more of these questions around motivation?
-Be sure to check out our One-on-Ones Tool, which gives you hundreds of 1:1 meeting templates and questions to choose from.
+Be sure to check out our training program, which includes an entire module on how to run effective 1:1 meetings and gives you templates and questions to choose from.

 #3: Individualize everything.

 Motivation is personal.
 What motivates your newest hire might not be what motivates someone who’s been on your team for a long time.
 Everyone’s source of motivation is different.